 Problem#3: Ready-made solar generators cost much more than their components.

 One of the slippery tricks of solar generator marketers is to talk about them as a black box, revealing nothing about what goes on inside.
 But the fact is, there’s nothing technologically new or innovative about a “solar generator”.
 It’s a marketing term.
 Solar generators are nothing more than a combination of four components the world has had for a long time.
-These include a photovoltaic panel, a battery, a charge controller and an inverter.
+These include a photovoltaic panel to make power from the sun, a battery to store that power, a charge controller and an inverter to change DC to AC power.
 The thing that interests me about building my own solar generator is that you can mix and match the best quality components from reputable manufacturers and keep spare parts on hand.
 The cost for high quality components is roughly 60% to 70% of what you’d spend buying a ready-made unit.

 Problem#4: Most ready-made solar generators can’t be repaired